jalaldiab37/Gridsence/README.md

 1. **No AC Power Flow**: The simulation does not perform full AC power flow analysis or optimal power flow (OPF) calculations.
 Voltage, reactive power, and line losses are not modeled.

-2. **Simplified Transmission**: The single-bus model ignores network topology, congestion, and locational pricing effects.
+2. **Simplified Transmission**: The single bus model ignores network topology, congestion, and locational pricing effects.

-3. **Statistical Weather Effects**: Temperature and weather impacts use statistical correlations rather than physics-based building thermal models or meteorological forecasts.
+3. **Statistical Weather Effects**: Temperature and weather impacts use statistical correlations rather than physics based building thermal models or meteorological forecasts.

 4. **No Market Dynamics**: Electricity market behavior, price formation, and economic dispatch optimization are not represented.